OggiDanailov/Synth/Synth/README.md

+This is a garduation project written in Javascript.
+It is a basic virtual synth who can play.
+Also, it allows you to connect it to an external midi controller and command/play the music through it.

-- In order to start the project, you will need to run python server: python -m SimpleHTTPServer
+- In order to start the project, you will need to run: python -m SimpleHTTPServer

 - Then open Chrome and type localhost:8000

-- the synth does work with an internal midi controller